pallene-lang/pallene/doc/manual.md

 converted to an integer unless the conversion fails, in which case a runtime error is raised.
 This is also true of the return values for math.ceil and math.floor, where Pallene will always return an integer or raise a runtime error.

+In Pallene, math.atan is the two-argument arctangent and always requires two arguments.
+For the ordinary single-argument arctangent, use 1 for the second argument (in Lua it is possible to simply omit the second argument).

 ## Pallene to Lua translator